-I am Associate Dean for Research and Associate Professor of Political Science and International Affairs at George Washington University’s Elliott School of International Affairs.
+I am Associate Professor of Political Science and International Affairs at George Washington University’s Elliott School of International Affairs.
 My research interests focus on the processes of nation-building, the politicization of cultural differences, political development, and diaspora policy.
 [CV]

 After completing my Ph.D. in political science at Yale University in 2008, I joined the faculty at the department of political science in fall 2009.
 Here I teach undergraduate courses on Nationalism and European Integration, and graduate courses on Nation-Building in the Balkans, Nationalism and Nation-Building, and Qualitative Research Methods.
 For 2008-2009 and 2011-2012 academic years, I was an Academy Scholar at the Harvard Academy for International and Area Studies.